7RU7H/Archive/Security-Disciplines/Digital-Forensics/Windows-Forensics/Windows-User-Account-Forensics.md

 #### User Artefacts in Authentication Protocols

-Authentication can occur over a network if enabled, which can artefacts from network traffic, which requires [[Network-Forensics]] - ``
+Authentication can occur over a network if enabled, which can artefacts from network traffic, which requires [[Network-Forensics]] - Use brain with tools not just the tools.
+Network traffic data to consider:
+- Source and Destinations
+	- IP Addresses, Hostnames, Domain Names, Ports
+- Timestamps
+- Authentication Protocols
+- Success and Failure Indicators
+- Packet Data
+- Payload Data

+There is a lot of data mentioned above so the best approach is question-based for the objective of reducing the data set to the abnormal and then piecing events through time from a red team thinking (hypothesis and simulate the linear steps taken by over-arching *what* you are looking to identify and verify with data from, the perspective of adversary, suspect, etc).

 Domain authentication is more modern AD LANs *should be* using Kerberos - (see [[Active-Directory-Kerberos-Authentication-Defined]])